InseeFr/ddi-questionnaire-modeling/sourcedocs/docs/statements/index.md

 A __Statement__ is a generic term that designates a textual element from the questionnaire (other than the question text, response modalities…).
 The different types of statement are: comment, instruction, help, or warning.

+## DDI modelling of statements
+A statement is represented by a DDI [Instruction](https://ddialliance.github.io/ddimodel-web/DDI-L-3.3/item-types/Instruction/).
+The text displayed with the element InstructionText.
+For typing the instruction, DDI is a little bit “twisted” with the use of the element InstructionName.

 ## Type of statement : « Comment »

 __A comment__ is a statement which conveys quite a « generic » information on the context without interaction with the interviewee/interviewer.
 It is an introductory text preceding one or more questions generally.